manateelazycat/mind-wave/README.md

 2. Execute the command `mind-wave-proofreading-doc`, ChatGPT will automatically replace the selected area with the polished document.
 3. Execute the command `mind-wave-explain-word`, ChatGPT will automatically explain the meaning of the words in the current sentence and provide similar example sentences.
 4. Execute the command `mind-wave-adjust-text`.
 ChatGPT will adjust the text or code according to your instructions.
+5. Execute the command `mind-wave-check-typos`, ChatGPT will fix typos.

 ### Code Mode
 Move the cursor to the function you want to refactor.